chimmelb/fun-node-homework/readme.md

     ```
     var db = require('./db.js')
     // ... later ...
-        db.store(sequenceString, callbackFunction)
+        db.storePromise(sequenceString) // await or .then()
     ```
-     No need to connect to a real database, but **do note** NodeJS is asynchronous, continuing only when that `callback` is called. _A successful store will take 1000ms_ (time to upgrade the database!).
-Make sure your "success path" utilizes this file.
+     No need to connect to a real database, but **do note** NodeJS is asynchronous. _A successful store will take 1500ms_ (time to upgrade the database!).
+Make sure your "success path" utilizes this file and waits on the database.

     Use this file un-edited.
 This will simulate calling into 3rd party library for a data storage function.